jenniferjung2024/productDatabase/README.md

 # productDatabase

-Continue with an incomplete Java Swing project from class
+Continue with an incomplete Java Swing lab assignment from class

 Instructions: